bigladder/erin/docs/user-guide/user-guide.md

 ## Excel User Interface

 Using the Excel Interface, we will create the same problem specified in [@fig:example-network].

+TODO: update this section to describe how to handle fragility-modes (i.e., fragility curve with repair).

 1. Open the workbook and ensure the path to `erin_multi.exe` is set.
    See [@fig:excel-settings].